-Brent crude hits 2019 high near $64 on Venezuela sanctions, OPEC
+Oil slides after hitting 2-month high on tight supply outlook

-Oil hit a two-month high close to $64 a barrel on Monday as OPEC-led supply cuts and U.S. sanctions against Venezuela's petroleum industry offset forecasts of weaker demand and an economic slowdown.
+Oil hit a two-month high near $64 a barrel as OPEC-led supply cuts and U.S. sanctions against Venezuela's oil exports brightened the supply outlook, but prices fell back on uncertainty about prospects for global economy.

 Continue Reading Below